utkuozbudak/utkuozbudak.github.io/README.md

 [GitHub](https://github.com/utkuozbudak/facial-recognition)

 ## Clustering Problems

 ### Customer Personality Analysis

 I am always thrilled to extract business strategies by analyzing customer data.
-In this particular project, I conducted a comprehensive exploratory data analysis using customer data to delve into various problems, such as why customers file complaints and what strategies can be employed to address them.
+In this project, I conducted a comprehensive exploratory data analysis using customer data to delve into various problems, such as why customers file complaints and what strategies can be employed to address them.
 Additionally, I employed clustering techniques to segment the customers into different clusters based on their characteristics.
 Using these clusters, I generated various marketing strategies that are tailored to the unique features of each group.
 Discover the process from below links (NbViewer is recommended for 3D plots)
 .

 [Nb Viewer](https://nbviewer.org/github/utkuozbudak/customer_personality_analysis/blob/main/customer_analysis.ipynb) [GitHub](https://nbviewer.org/github/utkuozbudak/customer_personality_analysis/blob/main/customer_analysis.ipynb) [Dataset](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis)